csnp/qramm/framework/full-assessment.md

 3. **Established**: IoT and embedded devices are systematically inventoried with crypto attributes (e.g., algorithm, key size), and included in quantum upgrade plans

+4. **Advanced**: Real-time automated discovery and monitoring of all IoT and embedded devices with complete cryptographic visibility

 **Evidence to Look For**: